-The segmented approach of Swiss lathes, along with the multi-axis cutting system, and the ability to hold multiple cutting tools offer various advantages over conventional lathes.
+The segmented approach of Swiss lathes, along with the multi-axis lathe cutting system and the ability to hold multiple cutting tools, offers various advantages over conventional lathes.

-However, this increases the complexity of the process and therefore requires an experienced machinist to operate these machines.
+However, this increases the complexity of the process and therefore requires an experienced CNC machinist and operator to execute the desired process on these machines.

 The G-code to control Swiss machines optimally tend to be very complicated as there are many more things to keep in mind.

 Furthermore, programming such complex tasks can be tedious and requires a thorough understanding of the machining operation.